Johnny Depp releases album and undertakes tour after his stormy trial

 Over the years he has been in and out of the music scene.
 His group Hollywood Vampires, along with Alice Cooper and Joe Perry (Aerosmith guitarist) have played live on numerous occasions.

-Beck and Depp met in 2016 over their shared love of “cars and guitars.”

-“When Johnny and I started playing together, (…) we felt like we were 18 again.
+“When Johnny and I started playing together, (…) we had the feeling that we were 18 years old again.
 So that was the title of the album,” Beck recently explained.

 In addition to the tour, Depp will return to the sets this summer.
 He will play the French King Louis XV under the direction of the French actress Maïwenn.
 The film revolves around the monarch’s relationship with his mistress, the Countess du Barry.
 The filming will initially last three months, and will take place in Versailles.